-- Two entries on a single stream (thus we are working on the Edit point between the two entries, much like working in the Trim Window.)
-A group clip (i.e. a yellow clip that contains a number of edited entries) is considered to be a single entry, and only the start and end of the group clip can be edited, and thus not the internal edits. - Entries on multiple streams even though they may (or may not) be grouped together into group clips, by selecting them together, you may still edit them all together.
+• Two entries on a single stream (thus we are working on the Edit point between the two entries, much like working in the Trim Window.)
+A group clip (i.e. a yellow clip that contains a number of edited entries) is considered to be a single entry, and only the start and end of the group clip can be edited, and thus not the internal edits.

+Clips, by selecting them together, you may still edit them all together.